TrueBlocks/trueblocks-core/docs/content/data-model/other.md

 - **API**:
   - [Calls to `/transactions`](/api#operation/chaindata-transactions)

-Below are this structure's data fields.
+Below is a list of the data fields for quotes.
 Following that are the commands that produce or manage quotes.
+### Fields
 | Field     | Description                                           | Type      |
 | --------- | ----------------------------------------------------- | --------- |
 | timestamp | the timestamp of this quote                           | timestamp |